Zelda Fitzgerald: Courtship by F. Scott Fitzgerald

-Soon after, in July 1919, Fitzgerald returned to St. Paul.
-Having returned to his hometown as a failure, Fitzgerald became a social recluse and lived on the top floor of his parents' home at 599 Summit Avenue, on Cathedral Hill.
-He decided to make one last attempt to become a novelist and to stake everything on the success or failure of a book.
+Soon after, in July 1919, Scott returned to St. Paul.
+Having returned to his hometown as a failure, Scott became a social recluse and lived on the top floor of his parents' home at 599 Summit Avenue, on Cathedral Hill.
+He decided to make one last attempt to become a novelist and to stake everything on the success of a book.
 Abstaining from alcohol and parties, he worked day and night to revise The Romantic Egotist as This Side of Paradise—an autobiographical account of his Princeton years and his romances with Ginevra, Zelda, and others.
-At the time, Fitzgerald's feelings for Zelda were at an all-time low, and he remarked to a friend, "I wouldn't care if she died, but I couldn't stand to have anybody else marry her."
+At the time, Scott's feelings for Zelda were at an all-time low, and he remarked to a friend, "I wouldn't care if she died, but I couldn't stand to have anybody else marry her."